 Nonsense words (words that have no meaning) are essential to use in teaching phonics to older students and adults.
 Older students may know thousands of words by sight.
 Often the only way to insist that these students rely upon their knowledge of phonics to sound out words is to present them with words they have never seen before.
 The same principle is equally true when dictating words for spelling.
 Some students have memorized the spelling of hundreds or even thousands of words regardless of whether or not they understand the relationship of letters within a word and the sounds those letters represent.
-When students are asked to read or spell a nonsense word, they must rely exclusively upon their knowledge of phonics; there is no memory component involved and thus no other way to be able to read or spell a nonsense word.
+When students are asked to read or spell a nonsense word, they must rely exclusively upon their knowledge of phonics; there is no other way to be able to read or spell a nonsense word.

-Most pages of Sections One and Two in our online program (there are five sections in all) are divided into two parts: real words and nonsense words.
-No purpose is served by having students call out or spell words they have long ago memorized; in fact, older students and adults who are asked to read and spell one-syllable words they already know will often prematurely conclude that this phonics program is too easy for them.
-For this reason it is strongly recommended that older students and adults primarily use the lessons with nonsense words in Sections One and Two of the book.
+Most pages of Sections One and Two are divided into two parts: real words and nonsense words.
+No purpose is served by having students call out or spell words they have long ago memorized.
+In fact, older students who are asked to read and spell one-syllable words they already know will often prematurely conclude that this phonics program is too easy for them.
+For this reason it is strongly recommended that teachers use only the nonsense words from each lesson in Sections One and Two of the book to teach students in sixth grade to high school and also for adults no longer in school.